CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 6. You cannot make bases with fading door mazes, dropping floors, etc.

-7. One-way see through props, No-collided entrances, and Crouch bases are allowed.
+7. One-way see through props, No-collided entrances, and Crouch bases are not allowed.

 8. Do not build inside unowned buildings or ones that you do not own unless permitted by the buildings owner.